Getting Started with i.MXRT7xx-EVK

 5. Getting Started RT700 Evuation Kit Software Image 24

-6. You should see the Blue LED changing back and forth
+6. You should see the blue LED changing back and forth

 7. Getting Started RT700 Evuation Kit Software Image 29